Lenore E. Walker: Murder trial of O. J. Simpson

+Contemporary tenures

-Lenore Edna Walker was born in New York City on October 3, 1942.
-She lived and worked in Denver, Colorado, where she was a licensed psychologist, was a leader in the field of domestic violence, and was president and chief executive officer of Walker & Associates.
-To research family violence, Walker founded the Domestic Violence Institute.
+For a time, Walker lived and worked in Denver, Colorado, where she was a licensed psychologist and led in the area of study of domestic violence, serving as the president and chief executive officer of Walker & Associates.

-She has testified as an expert witness in trials involving domestic abuse and had developed domestic violence training programs and drafted legislative reform.
-Walker interviewed 1,500 women who had been subject to domestic violence and found that there was a similar pattern of abuse, called the "cycle of abuse".
-She wrote the book The Battered Woman for which she won the Distinguished Media Award the same year.
+Walker has conducted research on family violence and founded the Domestic Violence Institute.
+She has also testified as an expert witness in trials involving domestic abuse and had developed domestic violence training programs and drafted legislative reform.
+During her work, Walker interviewed 1,500 women who had been subject to domestic violence and found that there was a similar pattern of abuse, a cycle of abuse.